BJP targets Congress over Salman Khurshid's comments on Hindutva | Politics

 The complaint was addressed to the Delhi Police Commissioner, Deputy Commissioner of Police (North) and the SHO of Roop Nagar police station on Wednesday seeking registration of an FIR in the matter under relevant sections of the Indian Penal Code.

 When contacted, a senior police officer said, ''We have received a complaint on Thursday but are verifying the allegations made by the complainant.
 Accordingly, action will be taken as per law.''
-PTI JTR AMP SMN SMN
+PTI JTR NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)